All babies cry and some cry more than others. It's normal for them to cry. Crying is their way of communicating with you.

 It's normal to feel stressed as you try to figure out what your baby needs when they cry.

 If you can, ask someone to take your baby for a few minutes.
-Go outside for a break.
+Leave the room for a short break.

 Your public health nurse or GP are there to support you.